smathot/materials_for_P0001/manuscript/resources/PLoS Biol pre-submission inquiry/abstract.md

 # Conclusions/ significance

 Eye movements cause rapid changes in the brightness of visual input.
-Preparation allows the pupillary response to track these brightness changes, despite being a relatively slow response.
+Through preparation, the pupillary response is able to track these brightness changes in input brightness, despite being a relatively slow response.
 With respect to the underlying mechanism, we link our findings to the pre-saccadic shift of attention: The pupil adjusts its size to the brightness of a to-be-fixated stimulus, as soon as attention shifts towards the target of an upcoming saccade.
 Our findings illustrate that the PLR is a dynamic movement that is tightly linked to visual attention and eye-movement preparation.